-We estimate that over half a million adult social care workers support people who are living with a learning disability and/ or autism in England.
+We estimate that over half a million adult social care workers support people who are living with a learning disability and/ or autistic people in England.

 It's vital that these workers have the right values, skills and knowledge to provide high quality, person-centred support.

 We have resources to help adult social care employers develop their workforce.

 A learning disability is a reduced intellect ability and difficulty with everyday activities, such as a significantly reduced ability to: